Cristie: 2008 - 2015: Con la suerte en los tacones and other projects

-Due to personal reasons she took an hiatus on her music career.
+Due to personal reasons she took a hiatus on her music career.

 Between 2014 and 2015, Cristie joined the Orquesta Olympus and, in 2016, Nueva Alaska in Zaragoza.
 One year later, in 2017, she joined Kubo Project.

 2020: La Voz Spain

 She decided to take part on the 2020 edition of The Voice in Spain, where she was praised by Pablo López (formerly Cristie's pianist and back vocals), Antonio Orozco, Alejandro Sanz and Laura Pausini.
 She was on the show during eleven weeks as part of Pausini's team.

 2023: Tierra de Talento

 Her live audition on this format of Canal Sur television (Spain) was a real success as the four coaches pressing their star buttons and praising her performance of Aretha Franklin's Natural Woman.